Emotions can run high when communicating trust and estate plans with family.

 When you explore trust planning, you’re taking a critical step in securing your family’s long-term financial security.

 Regardless of your family’s net worth, a trust will enable you to better control and protect your assets.
-“Trusts are vital to help support people throughout their lifetimes and to put plans in place for the next generation,” says Nancy Hermann, senior vice president and regional trust manager at U.S. Bank.
+“Trusts are vital to help support people throughout their lifetimes and to put plans in place for the next generation,” says Nora Garvey, senior vice president and regional trust manager at U.S. Bank.

 Of course, trust planning involves much more than numbers on a spreadsheet — it also involves family dynamics.
-“Money can be emotional, and families can be sensitive,” explains Hermann.
+“Money can be emotional, and families can be sensitive,” explains Garvey.
 “When you combine money and family, things can veer off track.”
-Preparing for the emotional aspect of trust planning will make the entire process easier for everyone.

 These four strategies can help you prepare for the emotional aspect of trust planning and make the entire process easier for everyone.